 The Company has been in various insurance coverage disputes with Armstrong World Industries ("Armstrong") for over twenty years relating to asbestos liabilities and insurance covering the period of 1973 to 1981.
 In July 2004, the Company prevailed in a favorable arbitration ruling before an appellate panel regarding Armstrong's available insurance coverage.
 Armstrong has filed, in the United States District Court for the Eastern District of Pennsylvania, a motion to vacate the 2004 appellate arbitration award that was favorable to the Company.
 The Company has filed a cross-motion seeking to confirm the award.
 Both motions have been briefed and remain pending at this time.
 Armstrong also filed a Chapter 11 Bankruptcy petition in the United States Bankruptcy Court for the District of Delaware in December 2000.
 A plan of reorganization was confirmed in August 2006, and Armstrong formally emerged from bankruptcy as of October 2, 2006.
 A declaratory judgment action, filed against the Company by Armstrong in 2002, is also pending in the United States District Court for the Eastern District of Pennsylvania.
 In that action, Armstrong is seeking coverage for asbestos claims under insurance policies issued to it during the period of 1977 to 1981, including, but not limited to, damages and a declaration regarding the availability, applicability, and scope of alleged non-product coverage not subject to the aggregate limits of the policies.
 Armstrong contends that a significant portion of its asbestos liability arises from operations that would entitle Armstrong to insurance coverage under the disputed policies without regard to the aggregate limit of liability.
-The Pennsylvania coverage action is currently in the initial pleading stages after being reactivated at a Rule 16 Scheduling Conference on October 22, 2007.
-In June 2008, a separate action was filed against Liberty Mutual in Cook County, Illinois, in which three plaintiffs seek to have Liberty Mutual pay the balance of their pre-bankruptcy Armstrong settlements.
-The Armstrong Asbestos Bodily Injury Trust (the "Trust") recently intervened in this Illinois state court action, asserting a number of the same claims as are at issue in the Pennsylvania Coverage Action.
+The Pennsylvania coverage action is currently in the initial discovery stages after being reactivated at a Rule 16 Scheduling Conference on October 22, 2007.
+In June 2008, a separate action was filed against Liberty Mutual in Cook County, Illinois, in which a number of plaintiffs seek to have Liberty Mutual pay the balance of their pre-bankruptcy Armstrong settlements.
+The Armstrong Asbestos Bodily Injury Trust (the "Trust") subsequently intervened in this Illinois state court action, asserting a number of the same claims as are at issue in the Pennsylvania Coverage Action.
 The Company intends to vigorously defend its position in all pending coverage litigation, including any argument that coverage issues were finally determined in the bankruptcy proceedings.
-Management believes that the ultimate liability, if any, to Armstrong will not be resolved for at least one year and may possibly not be known for several years.
+Management believes that if the various litigations proceed, the ultimate liability, if any, to Armstrong will not be resolved for at least one year and may possibly not be known for several years.
 In the opinion of management, the outcome of these pending matters is difficult to predict and an adverse outcome could have a material adverse effect on the Company's business, financial condition, and results of operations.

-As of March 31, 2009, the Company had unfunded commitments in traditional private equity partnerships, energy and other, and real estate, of \$1,028, \$476, and \$420.
-As of March 31, 2009, the Company had commitments to purchase various residential mortgage-backed securities at a cost and fair market value of \$341 and \$348, respectively.
+As of June 30, 2009, the Company had unfunded commitments in traditional private equity partnerships, real estate, and energy and other of \$1,033, \$401, and \$448, respectively.
+As of June 30, 2009, the Company had commitments to purchase various residential mortgage-backed securities at a cost of \$847 (fair value of \$849) and various corporate and municipal securities at a cost of \$276 (fair value of \$279).